apache/tvm/docs/vta/install.md

 Once the compilation completes, the generated bitstream can be found under `<tvm root>/vta/build/hardware/xilinx/vivado/<configuration>/export/vta.bit`.

-### Chisel-based Custom VTA Bitstream Compilation
+### Chisel-based Custom VTA Bitstream Compilation for DE10-Nano

-Similar to the HLS-based design, high-level hardware parameters are listed in the VTA configuration file [Configs.scala](https://github.com/dmlc/tvm/blob/master/vta/hardware/chisel/src/main/scala/core/Configs.scala), and they can be customized by the user.
+Similar to the HLS-based design, high-level hardware parameters in Chisel-based design are listed in the VTA configuration file [Configs.scala](https://github.com/dmlc/tvm/blob/master/vta/hardware/chisel/src/main/scala/core/Configs.scala), and they can be customized by the user.

 For Intel FPGA, bitstream generation is driven by a top-level `Makefile` under `<tvmroot>/vta/hardware/intel`.